bevyengine/rfcs/implementation_details.md

 - the age of each entity's oldest undelivered change, per player

 This is used as the send priority value.
 I think having the server only send something when it has changed is better than assigning entities arbitrary update frequencies.
+For players on the same client, their send priorities are identical.

 - the relevance of each component, per entity, per player

 This controls which components are sent.
 By default, change detection will mark components as relevant for everybody, and then some form of rule-based filtering (maybe [entity relations][10]) can be used to selectively omit or force-include them.
+For players on the same client, their relevances are merged with an OR.

 (Might need a second age value that accounts for irrelevant changes.)